 As Justice Harry Blackmun (who wrote the decision in Roe) points out, abortion will never be a simple issue.
 It remains a hotly debated topic because someone's opinion on it depends on their view of the world, and when they believe life begins.

-It's no surprise that Roe would not be the last time the Supreme Court addressed abortion rights.
+Roe would not be the last time the Supreme Court addressed abortion rights.
 In later cases, the Court upheld the privacy rights tied to abortion.
 But, they did modify some of the frameworks created in Roe.

 In 2016, the Supreme Court evaluated abortion regulations once again.
 Texas passed a law in 2013 that placed a series of restrictions on abortion clinics in the state.
 Among the other requirements, abortion providers had to have "admitting privileges" at a hospital no more than 30 miles away.